archman/phantasy-doc/source/va.rst

     :align: center
     :width: 600px

-Set the names of machine and segment as the user interface hints, as well as for other options.
+Select the names of machine and segment, and other options that are available.
 The noise level and rep-rate could be also be easily adjusted through the UI controls.

 Scripting
 ---------

-This section shows how to communicate with the virtual accelerator, to get the machine status and control the machine through the API provided by ``phantasy``.
+This section shows how to use the API provide by ``phantasy`` to read and set the values in the OOP way.

-To better present the data, it is recommended to do Python scripting in Jupyter-Notebook.
+This allows one to use Python scripts to monitor the VA status and apply desired changes, and do online simulation.
-:ref:`The linked notebook<Online modeling>` shows how to work with virtual accelerator to do online simulation.
+It is recommended to use Jupyter-Notebook, :ref:`the linked notebook<Online modeling>` as shown here for an example.